Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Introduction

 The paper is structured as follows.
-In Section\,\ref{sec:data} the data used in this work is described.
-We outline the stacking procedure and the star-forming sample selection process in Section\,\ref{sec:stack}.
-Section\,\ref{sec:ms} explains the methodology used in the determination of the star-forming main sequence for our sample.
-We discuss the results of this work in Section\,\ref{sec:disc}.
-In particular, the shape and evolution of the star-forming main sequence and its relation to the so-called Schmidt-Kennicutt relation (SK relation; \citealt{Schmidt_1959, Kennicutt_1998}) is explained in Section\,\ref{sec:ev}, followed by the discussion of the variations of the peak dust temperature with IR luminosity and redshift in Section\,\ref{sec:dust} and the comparison to other works in Section\,\ref{sec:comp}.
-In Section\,\ref{sec:gsmf} we attempt to interpret some of the discrepancies between different shapes of the main sequence found in the literature, by `growing' the observed galaxy stellar mass function in time.
-Finally, we summarize our conclusions in Section\,\ref{sec:sum}.
-Throughout the paper we use the \citet{Chabrier_2003} stellar IMF with assumed flat cosmology with $\Omega_{\rm m} = 0.3$, $\Omega_\Lambda = 0.7$ and ${\rm H}_0 = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$.
+In Sect. \ref{sec:data}, the data used in this work is described.
+We outline the stacking procedure and the star-forming sample selection process in Sect. \ref{sec:stack}.
+Section\,\ref{sec:ms} explains the methodology used in the determination of the star-forming MS for our sample.
+We discuss the results of this work in Sect. \ref{sec:disc}.
+In particular, the shape and evolution of the star-forming MS and its relation to the so-called Schmidt-Kennicutt relation (SK relation; \citealt{Schmidt_1959, Kennicutt_1998}) is explained in Sect. \ref{sec:ev}, followed by a discussion of the variations in the peak dust temperature with IR luminosity and redshift in Sect. \ref{sec:dust} and a comparison to other works in Sect. \ref{sec:comp}.
+In Sect. \ref{sec:gsmf}, we attempt to interpret some of the discrepancies between the different shapes of the MS found in the literature, by “growing” the observed galaxy stellar mass function (GSMF) in time.
+Finally, we summarize our conclusions in Sect. \ref{sec:sum}.
+Throughout the paper, we use the \citet{Chabrier_2003} stellar IMF with an assumed flat cosmology of $\Omega_{\rm m} = 0.3$, $\Omega_\Lambda = 0.7$, and ${\rm H}_0 = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$.